Yudaotor/EsportsHelper/README.EN.md

 countDrops: True                        # Option to monitor Drops number.
 autoSleep: True                         # Toggle for auto-sleep mode: sleeping while no matches live, waking up when match go live (True by default)
 debug: False                            # Debug mode, default is False.
+isDockerized: False                     # Only enable this option if EsportsHelper is being executed in a Docker container.
 ```

 ## Honorable mention